top of page

 Story

-D·PREP provides a wide range of instructional classes and consultation services for law enforcement, educational organizations, and first responders.
-All of our instructors/consultants are subject matter experts in their respective fields.
+DPrep provides a wide range of instructional classes and consultation services for law enforcement, educational organizations, and first responders.
+All of our instructors and consultants are subject matter experts in their respective fields.

-In addition to these classes and services, we provide agency, company and district specific classes.
-We customize and conduct drills for law enforcement agencies, school districts, individual schools, local governments, property management companies and building managers.
+In addition to these classes and services, we also offer agency-, company-, and district-specific classes.
+We customize and conduct drills for law enforcement agencies, school districts, individual schools, local governments, property management companies, and building managers.

-All of our classes are certified for law enforcement in the State of California by the California Commission on Peace Officer Standards and Training (POST).
+Our classes are certified for law enforcement in the State of California by the California Commission on Peace Officer Standards and Training (POST).
 Most are also certified by the Board of State and Community Corrections (STC).
 Many are certified by DHS and qualify for funding through grants or federally funded agencies.
 We have taught these classes or sections of these classes to over 100,000 law enforcement and civilian students.
-Our classes continue to be evaluated by participants as amongst the highest rated classes currently being offered by POST, STC & DHS
+Our classes continue to be evaluated by participants as amongst the highest rated classes currently being offered by POST, STC, and DHS

 Sgt.
 Elmo Banning (ret.)